 The Ohio State University Medical Center, Columbus

 American Board of Internal Medicine, Rheumatology

 Kristine M. Lohr, MD

-Chief and Medical Director of the Division of Rheumatology
+Chief and Medical Director, Division of Rheumatology